shczhen/docs/sql-statements/sql-statement-select.md

 ---
-title: 選択| TiDBSQLステートメントリファレンス
+title: SELECT | TiDB SQL Statement Reference
-summary: TiDBデータベースのSELECTの使用法の概要。
+summary: An overview of the usage of SELECT for the TiDB database.
 ---

 # 選択する {#select}